 The railroad offers plenty of diverse operating opportunities from fledgling mainline passenger to hot shot time freights in addition to locals and industrial switching, we also interchange with various railroads at Council Bluffs yard and trains connecting at Ashland NE from the former Great Northern Sioux City terminal.

-Operating positions will include a yard master with two switch engines at Pacific Junction, a footboard Yardmaster with an additional helper switch job at Gibson yard (Omaha), South Omaha Switcher, one dispatcher and 9 road crews.
+Operating positions will include a yard master, two switch engines and a roustabout at Pacific Junction, a footboard Yardmaster with an additional helper switch job at Gibson yard (Omaha), South Omaha Switcher, one dispatcher and 9 road crews.